iamHrithikRaj/BlessBoks/README.md

 # togepi
-togepi is a fast & powerful cli tool that help devs automate mundane stuff.
+togepi is a fast & powerful cli tool that helps devs automate mundane stuff.